julietteBergoend/pyannote-db-plumcot/README.md

 Moreover, some secondary characters (most don't have proper names) are played by several different actors through the same serie.
 These are listed in [`not_unique.json`](./Plumcot/data/TheOffice/not_unique.json) and should be removed from the evaluation (TODO).

-> IMDb credits were updated [on 17/03/2020 in 123e37cb](https://github.com/PaulLerner/pyannote-db-plumcot/commit/123e37cb8b64bb6a9bdd89ed665a2769d992569f), therefore some annotated labels are inconsistent with these new IMDb credits and should be updated (TODO).
+> IMDb credits were updated [on 17/03/2020 in 123e37cb](https://github.com/PaulLerner/pyannote-db-plumcot/commit/123e37cb8b64bb6a9bdd89ed665a2769d992569f), therefore some annotated labels are inconsistent with these new IMDb credits and should be updated.
+> This can be done using the script `fix_names.py`.
+> However the 1-1 mapping leads to some issues: some actors that play multiple minor characters would have all their minor characters point to the major one.
+> See `characters.diff.json` in the respective serie folder.